nedduc/Cookout-Brand-Awareness/README.md

 - __Navigation Bar__

-  - Featured on all three pages, the full responsive navigation bar includes links to, Home page, Where to Buy and Recipe page giving someting free to the user in the form a BBQ recipe and digital book to download.
+  - Featured on all five pages, the full responsive navigation bar includes links to, Home page, Where to Buy and Recipe page giving someting free to the user in the form a BBQ recipe and digital book to download.
   - This allows the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button as its not always a good this to depend on the back button.

 ![Nav Bar](https://github.com/lucyrush/readme-template/blob/master/media/love_running_nav.png)

 - __The landing page image__

-  - The landing includes a photograph with text overlay to allow the user to see exactly which location this site would be applicable to.
-  - This section introduces the user to Love Running with an eye catching animation to grab their attention
+  - Main landing page includes a light intro and brand logo, background image allows brand logo to stand out off page.
+  - Product images are shown on this page to show what is on offer from the brand.
+Information on products is short and concise.
+  - This page is long, so I have included click down and up buttons.
+  - Social media icons are only included on the first page, otherwise I feel the user will go down rabbit hole.
+I want to keep the user on website.
+  - On footer the address on supplier company exsist and is cliable to be taken to suppliers website.

 ![Landing Page](https://github.com/lucyrush/readme-template/blob/master/media/love_running_landing.png)

-- __Club Ethos Section__
+- __Where to Buy__

   - The club ethos section will allow the user to see the benefits of joining the Love Running meetups, as well as the benefits of running overall.
   - This user will see the value of signing up for the Love Running meetups.
 This should encourage the user to consider running as their form of exercise.

 ![Club Ethos](https://github.com/lucyrush/readme-template/blob/master/media/love_running_ethos.png)

-- __Meetup Times section__
+- __Recipe__

   - This section will allow the user to see exactly when the meetups will happen, where they will be located and how long the run will be in kilometers.
   - This section will be updated as these times change to keep the user up to date.